 Bottom drawer doesn't self-close all the way

-You'll definitely spend more money on the Cafe CDE06RP4NW2.
-However, if you're in the market for a mini fridge that expands your fresh food storage and looks stylish, then this pick is your best bet.
+You'll definitely spend more money on the Café CDE06RP4NW2 Undercounter Dual Drawer Refrigerator.
+But, if you're in the middle of a kitchen remodeling project, and in the market for a mini fridge that expands your fresh food storage and looks stylish, then this pick is your best bet.
 It's outfitted with 5.7 cubic feet of space between its two soft-close drawers, which is about 1 cubic foot more than the average mini fridge.
-An adjustable divider makes it easy to organize your food and drinks.
-And both the drawers are tall enough to hold upright bottles, making this an ideal pick for entertainers and wine lovers alike.
-However, there is no freezer compartment.
+An adjustable divider makes it easy to organize your food and drinks, and both the drawers are tall enough to hold upright bottles, so it's an ideal pick for entertainers and wine lovers alike.
+However, just know: there is no freezer compartment.